MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

 <br>
 I'm a postdoctoral researcher at [LINK Lab](https://link.soc.northwestern.edu/about-us/) at Northwestern University.

-I develop computational approaches to analyze potentially harmful phenomena in the online world, such as **misinformation, violent language, and other online harm**.
-I do this by applying **Natural Language Processing (NLP)** to analyze large-scale text data, identify patterns, and use these insights to inform interventions and policy-making.
+I develop computational approaches to analyze potentially harmful phenomena in the online world, such as **misinformation, violent language, and abusive behavior**.
+I analyze large-scale text data with **Natural Language Processing (NLP)**, identify patterns, and combine these with **experimental studies** to see how we can connect results from language models with real-world behavior.

 I received my PhD from **Technical University of Munich** ([Computational Social Science Lab](https://www.hfp.tum.de/css/startseite/)).
 I hold three undergraduate degrees in Psychology, Political Science, and History, and a master’s degree in Criminology.